Utah Administrative Code

 (2) Lifeguard service must be provided at a public pool if direct fees are charged or public funds support the operation of the pool.
 If a public pool is normally exempt from the requirement to provide lifeguard services, but is used for some purpose that would require lifeguard services, then lifeguard services are required during the period of that use.
 For other pools, lifeguard service must be provided, or signs must be clearly posted indicating that lifeguard service is not provided.

-(b) Be on duty at all times when the pool is open to use by bathers, except as provided in Subsection R392-302-30(2).
+(b) Be on duty at all times when the pool is open to use by bathers, except as provided in Subsection R392-302-30(2); and

 (c) Have full authority to enforce all rules of safety and sanitation.

-(4) A lifeguard may not have any other duties to perform other than the supervision and safety of bathers while he or she is assigned lifeguarding duties.
+(5) A lifeguard shall not have any other duties to perform other than the supervision and safety of bathers while he or she is assigned lifeguarding duties.

 (a) A bather using the facility must take a cleansing shower before entering the pool enclosure.
 A bather leaving the pool to use the toilet must take a second cleansing shower before returning to the pool enclosure.